MDarwish993/data-structures-and-algorithms/codeChallenges05/README.md

 append: Adds a new node to the end of the list.
 insertBefore: Inserts a new node before a given target value.
-insertAfter: Inserts a new node after a given target value.
+insertAfter: Inserts a new node after a given target value. kthFromEnd:Return the node’s value that is k places from the tail of the linked list.
 Approach: These methods also involve traversing the linked list linearly, either to find the last node or to locate the target node.

 Time Complexity: O(n), where n is the number of nodes in the linked list.